The Common Experience in King University’s Core Curriculum requires a Cross-Cultural Experience:

-The cross-cultural experience confronts students’ pre-suppositions and helps broaden their awareness and appreciation of diverse cultures.
-It seeks to prepare them to operate more thoughtfully in a world that is increasingly inter connected.
+The cross-cultural experience allows students to confront their own presuppositions about what culture is and what culture means.
+The experience also helps students broaden their awareness and appreciation of diverse cultures.
+It seeks to prepare them to operate more thoughtfully in a world that is increasingly interconnected.
 As students encounter other cultures, they may realize ways to interact creatively to meet needs they see and will also realize that new situations transform them.

 King students have a long tradition of studying abroad.
 Many of these opportunities allow students to travel to English speaking countries in Africa, the Pacific, or the U.K, while other destinations allow students to enhance their foreign language skills.

 King has relationships with various schools, programs, and universities, which ensures that students receive transferable credit for their coursework in foreign countries.